hamishkendall/ChatClientServer/README.md

 # Chatter

-A basic chat server + client.
+- A basic chat server (.Net) + client (WPF).

-Currently hardcoded to run on local machine using port 1524.
+- Currently hardcoded to run on local machine using port 1524.